adityaathalye/clojure-by-example/README.md

 Notes:

   - If you have Java 9+, or Open JDK 9+ that should be OK too.
-  - The LightTable editor is known to break with Java 9.
-Use Java 8 instead.
   - We have not tested this project with Java 7.